pytest-dev/pytest-bdd/README.rst

     # pass multiple paths/files
     scenarios('features', 'other_features/some.feature', 'some_other_features')

-But what if you need to manually bind certain scenario, leaving others to be automatically bound?
+But what if you need to manually bind a certain scenario, leaving others to be automatically bound?
 Just write your scenario in a "normal" way, but ensure you do it **before** the call of ``scenarios`` helper.